-\\\\\\\\ has a policy of displaying or storing specific perishable food items (time/temperature controlled for safety) at temperatures between 41° F and 135° F for culinary reasons.
-Foods displayed or stored out of refrigeration or below the minimum hot holding temperature include:

-• LIST YOUR FOODS that will be displayed or stored between 41° F and 135° F (Temperature Danger Zone).
-This policy only applies to specific foods that are listed in advance.

-Time without temperature control may be used to display or store the previously listed food items, but these foods are never held at temperatures between 41° F and 135° F for more than 4 hours.
+Operator's Name Public Health Prevent.
+Promote.
+Protect Cambridge-Guernsey Count Date has a policy of displaying or storing items (time/temperature controlled for safety) at temperatures F for culinary reasons.
+Foods displayed or stored out of refriger minimum hot holding temperature include: s between 41° F and 135° LIST YOUR FOODS that will be displayed or stored between a (Temperature Danger Zone).
+This policy only applies to speciadvance.
+Time without temperature control may be used to display or so food items, but these foods are never held at temperatures be food items, but these foods are never held at temperatures between 41° F and 135° F for more than 4 hours.
 When time without temperature control is used as the public health control up to a maximum of four hours the following procedures will be implemented to comply with rule 3717-1-03.4 (I) of the Ohio Food Code.